-In all cases, the administration retains the right to use its discretion in evaluating cases; which may lead to OSS or referral for expulsion.
-The following system has been approved by the Ambridge Area Board of Education and will be implemented by the administration.
+In all cases, the administration retains the right to use its discretion in evaluating cases, which may lead to discipline (non-exclusionary discipline, detention, ISS, OSS or referral for expulsion).
+Reference to the Principal is inclusive of their designees, such as the Assistant Principal.